RomanHargrave/displaycal/pyinstaller/README1st.txt

-  support), bindepend.py (additional DLLs added to the exclude list, altered DLL dependency walking code so it doesnt warn when it can't find a DLL that is in the exclude list, and added MS Windows assembly dependency walking code), iu.py (hack for issue importing encodings on Python 2.6), Sconstruct, source/windows/run.rc, source/windows/runw.rc (3x MS VisualStudio C++ 2009 compatibility fixes, only needed to build the bootloaders)
+  support), bindepend.py (additional DLLs added to the exclude list, altered DLL dependency walking code so it doesnt warn when it can't find a DLL that is in the exclude list, and added MS Windows assembly dependency walking code), Sconstruct, source/windows/run.rc, source/windows/runw.rc (3x MS VisualStudio C++ 2009 compatibility fixes, only needed to build the bootloaders)
 - commented out win32comgenpy in rthooks.dat because the hook is broken